DavidResin/sitsitex/src/data/song_files/en.md

 Our hands are free to crack that beer.
 :;: For as we all sink towards drunkness,
 The time has come for us to cheer. :;:

+## Cigaretts Whiskey and Wild Wild Women
+###### wildwildwomen

+Once I was happy and had a good wife
+I had enough money to last me for life
+I met with a girl and we went on a spree
+She taught me to smoke and drink whiskey

+:,: Cigarettes, whiskey and wild, wild women
+They'll drive you crazy, they'll drive you insane :,:

+And now I'm feeble and broken with age
+The lines on my face make a well written page
+I'm leaving this story, how sad but how true
+On women and whiskey and what they will do
+Cigarettes...

+Write on the cross at the head of my grave
+'For women and whiskey, here lies a poor slave
+Take warning, dear stranger, take warning, dear friend'
+Then write in big letters these words at the end
+Cigarettes...

+## Worries of Life
+###### rullaati

+If worries of life are a weight on your shoulders
+advice I’ll give you to bring you relief:
+before your soul in the hellfire smoulders
+join to our feast and just forget your grief!
+:,: Hey rullaati rullaati rullaati rullaa
+rullaati rullaati rullallallei :,:

+Life is so short and our perception smeary
+That is the most we have time to deduce
+Bottle your anguish with a melody cheery
+building a paradise is our excuse
+Hey rullaati...

+Spring takes up merely a quarter of our life.
+Take haste and join us in marvelous feast
+dear friend your youth isn’t meant for a moot strife
+take me by hand since we’re not yet deceased
+Hey rullaati...

+Searching a way home in our good old campus
+the road that us took there has become so thin
+like walking a tightrope while fighting an ambush
+Is merriment starting to make my world spin?
+Hey rullaati...

+## Hoist your glasses
+###### nostakaamme

+Hoist your glasses up high.
+Set aside thine ale.
+Koskenkorva’s fire
+makes the beer taste stale.
+:,: Blessed with good intent,
+drink with thine good friend! :,:

+By its fame and power
+beer excites the crowd.
+With some vodka proper
+solace can be found.
+:,: Solace, not repent.
+Drink with thine good friend! :,: